 ā ļø Avoid banks that:

-- Aren't licensed by Central Bank of Kenya
+- Have no license from the Central Bank of Kenya

 - Digital bank: Convenience